orbit-love/panoramica-docs/docs/intro.md

 - Which conversation has the largest depth?
 - Which conversation involves the most unique actors?
 - Which actor has participated in the most conversations?
 As an originator?
 As a replier?

+We can also tap into the power of graph algorithms to answer questions like:

+- What's the shortest introduction path between two members?
+- What are the sub-communities within the community?
+Who are the bridges between them?
+- Who has the most reach or influence? (e.g. with Pagerank)

 All these queries, and many more, are straightforward and efficient, answering questions about individual conversations and the panorama of conversations stretching across a community.